Mon - Fri: 9:00AM - 5:00PM EST

 • If there was a breach of the standard, was it a significant factor in causing the injury?

-• Did the party contribute to the injury through his or her own negligence?
+• Did the party contribute to the injury through their negligence?

-• Where there any intervening variables that may have interrupted the proximate cause or causation of injury.
+• Were there any intervening variables that may have interrupted the proximate cause or causation of injury?

 Duty to Protect

-School and program administrators and child supervisors have a responsibility to anticipate potential and foreseeable dangers and take reasonable precautions to protect children from those dangers.
+Examples of negligence in schools also include failing to address obvious risks.
+School and program administrators and child supervisors have a responsibility to anticipate potential and foreseeable dangers and take reasonable precautions to protect students from injury.

 With respect to activities that take place during the school or agency program, the duty to protect is usually easy to prove.
-In addition to the school day and on school grounds, courts have held that this duty may apply beyond school hours and off school grounds.
-For instance, the school may have a duty to protect children on a school-owned or a contracted school bus.
+In addition to the school day and on-school-grounds activities, courts have held that this duty may apply beyond school hours and when off school grounds.
+For instance, the school may have a duty to protect children on a school-owned or contracted school bus.
 A teacher or aide may have a duty to protect a student from wandering off during a class trip.
 A teacher may have a duty to protect a student whom he drives home from football practice on Saturday morning.

 Failure to Exercise a Reasonable Standard of Care

-If a school or agency employee fails to take reasonable steps to protect a child from injury, the employee can be found negligent.
+If a school or agency employee fails to take reasonable steps to protect a child or student from injury, the employee can be found liable for negligent supervision.
 Courts will weigh the actions of an employee against how a reasonable employee would have acted in a similar situation.

 • The employee’s training and experience;